tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/translational.rst

 - A set of acceleration models (see :ref:`acceleration_models_setup`)
 - The initial conditions for the propagation (Cartesian state, and time)
+- The central bodies of the propagation
-- A type of propagator, since the translational state can have different representations (listed in :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.TranslationalPropagatorType`).
+- A type of propagator, since the translational state can have different representations (listed in :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.TranslationalPropagatorType`; default is Cowell).

 .. warning::

-    The initial state must be provided in Cartesian elements, **regardless of the propagator type**
+    The initial state must be provided in Cartesian elements w.r.t. the central body(/bodies), **regardless of the propagator type**

 .. _example: